The Best Oils For The Care Of Your Skin Based On Type And Condition

 Please understand that each skin type is different because how the skin is best able to a) breathe and b) clean its self.
 Applying an aromatherapy carrier

-oil should aid the skin to breathe, hydrate and moisturse.
-As much as helping with self cleansing, by not clogging pores for example.
+oil should aid the skin to breathe, hydrate and moisturise.
+As much as helping with self-cleansing, by not clogging pores for example.

 Without further delay let's take a look at each skin type first, and then the skin conditions.

 Does it matter if I use a cold-pressed oil, or not?

 It is best, better to opt for the cold-pressed, unrefined oil.

 The process of chemically extracting and refining oils can destroy the phytonutrients that heal, protect, and revitalise your skin.

 Obviously, therefore, cold-pressed oils are more expensive but it is money well spent on your health and beauty.